-Jousting Rules: Medieval & Modern
+Jousting Rules in Medieval and Modern Times

 Jousting is a competitive sport between armored riders on horses, who use a large lance to charge at each other at high speed.

 Not much is actually known about the rules of Medieval jousting tournaments.
 General ideas can be gleaned from the writings and etchings of the time period, but much is open to interpretation.